dmllr/erubit-platform/README.md

 4. Create educational courses

 #### How to create courses
-All courses is Android `raw` resource files.
+All courses are Android `raw` resource files.

+Sample courses, developed for the [Erubit Kana](https://play.google.com/store/apps/details?id=com.erubit.kana) app are located in [this Github project](https://github.com/erubit-open/kana-courses).

 Multilingual apps are supported by default by Android's localization principles.